Human cannibalism: Exo-, endo-, and autocannibalism

 Within institutionalized cannibalism, exocannibalism is often distinguished from endocannibalism.
 Endocannibalism refers to the consumption of a person from the same community.
 Often it is a part of a funerary ceremony, similar to burial or cremation in other cultures.
 The consumption of the recently deceased in such rites can be considered "an act of affection" and a major part of the grieving process.
 It has also been explained as a way of guiding the souls of the dead into the bodies of living descendants.

+A Yali man from Western New Guinea.
+Historical accounts describe warfare-related cannibalism directed against enemies (exocannibalism) among the Yali, with reports of such practices continuing into the 1970s.

 In contrast, exocannibalism is the consumption of a person from outside the community.
 It is frequently "an act of aggression, often in the context of warfare", where the flesh of killed or captured enemies may be eaten to celebrate one's victory over them.

 Some scholars explain both types of cannibalism as due to a belief that eating a person's flesh or internal organs will endow the cannibal with some of the positive characteristics of the deceased.
 However, several authors investigating exocannibalism in New Zealand, New Guinea, and the Congo Basin observe that such beliefs were absent in these regions.

 A further type, different from both exo- and endocannibalism, is autocannibalism (also called autophagy or self-cannibalism), "the act of eating parts of oneself".
 It does not ever seem to have been an institutionalized practice, but it occasionally occurs as pathological behaviour or due to other reasons such as curiosity.
 Also on record are instances of forced autocannibalism committed as acts of aggression, where individuals are forced to eat parts of their own bodies as a form of torture.

 Exocannibalism is thus often associated with the consumption of enemies as an act of aggression, a practice also known as war cannibalism.
 Endocannibalism is often associated with the consumption of deceased relatives in funerary rites driven by affection —a practice known as funerary or mortuary cannibalism.